 In order to ensure that the form of the request employed by the Registrar of Record is substantially administrative and informative in nature and clearly provided to the Transfer Contact for the purpose of verifying the intent of the Transfer Contact, the Registrar of Record must use the FOA.

 The FOA shall be communicated in English, and any dispute arising out of a transfer request, shall be conducted in the English language.
 Registrars may choose to communicate with the Transfer Contact in additional languages.
 However, the Registrar choosing to exercise such option is responsible for the accuracy and completeness of the translation into such additional non-English version of the FOA.
 Further, such non-English communications must follow the processes and procedures set forth in this policy.
 This includes but is not limited to the requirement that no Registrar shall add any additional information to the FOA used to obtain the consent of the Transfer Contact in the case of a transfer request.

+The Registrar of Record has the option of sending a modified version of the FOA in the event the transfer is automated, where the FOA would be advisory in nature.

 This requirement does not preclude the Registrar of Record from marketing to its existing customers through separate communications.